Scrabble (game show): Speedword

 If all three stoppers were revealed during a word, the contestant that had not played the last one was given a chance to guess.
 If he/she declined to do so, a rapid-fire game called "Speedword" was played.
-The remaining letters would be automatically placed, one at a time, until someone rang in with a correct guess; however, a miss locked that contestant out of the rest of the word.
+The remaining letters would be automatically placed, one at a time, until someone rang in with a correct guess.
+However, a miss locked that contestant out of the rest of the word.
 If both contestants missed, or if neither one rang in after every letter but one had been placed, the word was revealed and removed from play.
 If a contestant gave an incorrect guess after his/her opponent played the third stopper, the opponent was allowed to play Speedword alone.

-Speedword was also played if a match went to a fifth word without a winner.
-Later, once the format changed, Speedword would be played if time ran short during a match.
+Beginning in March 1985, Speedword was also played if a match went to a fifth word without a winner.
+Later, Speedword was played if time ran short during a match.